aniketpoojari/crack-station-test-harness/README.md

 ### In Xcode

 Resetting your package cache, which should force your package to re-fetch.
-(Well, technically, force your package's _dependencies_ to re-fetch; but in this case your package is the dependency of the test harness, so...)
+(Well, technically, force your package's _dependencies_ to re-fetch; but in this case your package is the dependency of the test harness, so...).

 <img width=500 src="https://user-images.githubusercontent.com/4765449/197598041-e8d5cbbb-35c3-49dc-983c-e96f322e0552.png">